KanikaWadhawan/project_vendingmachine/README.md

 ```

-Optionally run one particular test suite using the name a file in the tests folder:
+Optionally run one particular test suite using the name a file in the tests file:

 ```
-jest
+jest -t "name of the test"

 ```